wsupnet/100-days-of-code/log.md

 **Today's Progress**: Continued the practical Javascript course on watchandcode.com (24% complete)

 **Thoughts:** The way he explained functions were done so in a way that it was really easy to understand compared to other tutorials and courses

+### Day 16: May 12, 2017

+**Today's Progress**: Squeezed in some JavaScript on SoloLearn!

+**Thoughts:** It's hard to code everyday especially if you have work and obligations to tend to

+### Day 17: May 13, 2017

+**Today's Progress**: Read more into the MBTA-REALTIME API DOCUMENTATION in effort to better understand how it works in preparation for the hackathon on Saturday

+**Thoughts:** A lot of the documentation include objects and other JavaScript terms that make it familiar but still complex

+### Day 18: May 14, 2017

+**Today's Progress**: Explored the possibilities of mapbox @ https://www.mapbox.com/

+**Thoughts:** Mapbox is a really cool location platform!

+### Day 19: May 15, 2017

+**Today's Progress**: More progress in the practical JavaScript course

+**Thoughts:** This is a great course

+### Day 20: May 16, 2017

+**Today's Progress**: Started the intermediate class learning C# and .NET!

+**Thoughts:** C# is similar to JavaScript and its fun!

+### Day 21: May 17, 2017

+**Today's Progress**: Watched a couple videos on classes and structs in C#

+**Thoughts:** C# is slighty more complex compared to JavaScript in that it has structs

+### Day 22: May 18, 2017

+**Today's Progress**: Built a program in C# that translates a word into Pig Latin and learned how to make an array in C#

+**Thoughts:** C# is really similar to JavaScript.
+The syntax is just slightly different and C# is a more stronger language.

+### Day 23: May 19, 2017

+**Today's Progress**: Prepared for the codeathon tomorrow!
+Brushed up on some fundamentals.

+**Thoughts:** Hopefully this will go well...

+### Day 24: May 20, 2017

+**Today's Progress**: Attended my first codeathon and started building our app for VIA called VIA Alert.
+I worked on the front-end of the project.
+I used Bootstrap to create the buttons and integrated flexbox for the logos

+**Thoughts:** It feels great using what I learned in the beginner and some from the intermediate class and applying it to a real life project that we could potentially win money on!

+### Day 25: May 21, 2017

+**Today's Progress**: Although I only got 2 hours of sleep with my teammates getting even less than me, we didn't completely finish the project.
+But we complete enough to wow the judges and got 3rd place out of 15 teams!

+**Thoughts:** It was a great experience and I feel like this is one of my first steps to becoming a professional web developer.
+I got valuable experience from working on this project and I won $150 dollars!